multiverse-os/oht/README.md

 ## Progress
 oht is under active development, the software only provides the necessary tor binaries for Linux and OSX.
 Peer to peer communication is currently handled through websockets and a basic web interface.

+Where possible we will opt to intergrate into existing solutions over reinventing the wheel if intergration can be done while still acheiving the defined goals.
+The development should be focused on providing tools to fill the gaps missing for developers to quickly build decentralized applications.

 ### Features
 There are some basic but optional features, some completed and others to be completed.
 The goal of the features is to be modular, optional so decentralized applications can be scaffolded quickly.